JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/ColonyClientV14.md

 ▸ **setExpenditureClaimDelay**(`_id`, `_slot`, `_claimDelay`, `overrides?`): `Promise`<`ContractTransaction`\>

+**`Deprecated Sets`**

-DeprecatedSets the claim delay on an expenditure slot.
+the claim delay on an expenditure slot.
 Can only be called by expenditure owner.

 #### Parameters